Trace methods for coHochschild homology: Introduction

+We shall write $ \hom_\mathbbm{k}(\coHH_0(C), \mathbbm{k})$ as $\coHH_0(C)^*$.
 The class of finitely cogenerated and injective left $C$-comodules is the dual analogue of the class of finitely generated and projective right $R$-modules considered when computing the algebraic $K$-theory $K(R)$ of a ring $R$.
 Therefore, this analogy leads us to introduce the following construction.

-\begin{defn} Let $\k$ be a commutative ring with global dimension zero and let $C$ be a $\k$-coalgebra.
+\begin{defn} Let $\mathbbm{k}$ be a commutative ring with global dimension zero and let $C$ be a $\mathbbm{k}$-coalgebra.
 Let $\bicomod{C}{}^\mathrm{fc, inj}$ denote the category of finitely cogenerated and injective left $C$-comodules, viewed as a Waldhausen category whose cofibrations are monomorphisms and whose weak equivalences are isomorphisms.
 Let $K^c(C)$ denote the resulting algebraic $K$-theory spectrum associated to the Waldhausen category $\bicomod{C}{}^\mathrm{fc, inj}$, as in \cite{waldy} or \cite[IV.8.5]{Kbook}. \end{defn}

-In this paper, we obtain several properties for $K^c(C)$.
-First, if $C$ is a cocommutative coalgebra, then $K^c(C)$ is a ring spectrum (Proposition \ref{prop: K(C) is a ring spectrum}).
-Second, if $C$ is a conilpotent coaugmented coalgebra, then $K_0^c(C)\cong \mathbb{Z}$ (Proposition \ref{prop: K-zero is Z for conil}).
-This result applies in particular to the polynomial ring $\k[x]$ or the group ring $\k \Gamma$ of a group $\Gamma$ seen as Hopf algebras.

 Just as the Hattori--Stallings trace $\Endo_R(M)\rightarrow \HH_0(R)$ led to a homomorphism $K_0(R)\rightarrow \HH_0(R)$ of abelian groups by considering the trace on the identity, the Hattori--Stallings cotrace ${}_C\Endo(M)\rightarrow \coHH_0(C)^*$ on the identity (i.e., the \textit{corank}) induces the following map.